 2. Make time for you.

 You don’t just deserve “you” time—you need it!
 Taking a few minutes every day can help you reboot and recharge, so you can return to your family and work with more vitality.

-It’s especially important to take time to exercise.
+It’s especially important for everyone, but especially stressed working mothers, to take time to exercise.
 Getting your body moving will help keep you healthy and energetic, which will show positive ripple effects in every area of your life.